 Please bear in mind that parcels are taking longer than normal to arrive.
 I had one book that took nearly 2-weeks to get to its destination in the UK.
 The post-office and Royal Mail are swamped at the moment.

 BREXIT has changed things for orders from outside of the UK.
 If you order a book from me and are NOT within the UK you may be liable for extra charges.

 The recipient (that is you) may then have to pay customs or VAT charges and a handling fee in the receiving country before they can claim the parcel.
-These charges will depend on the country they are sending to, the value of the item and whether it is a gift or commercial goods.
+These charges will depend on the country they are being sent to, the value of the item and whether it is a gift or commercial goods.
 These charges do not apply to books sent within the UK.
 I have no idea what these charges might be, so please check if you are ordering for delivery outside the UK.

 If you would like to order a copy, simply choose the destination (with the postage & packing added), tell me any special message you would like writing in your book and then click the Add to Cart button.